Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech: Odds, spread, over/under and other Vegas lines - September 1

-The Louisville Cardinals (0-0) take on the Georgia Tech Yellow Jackets (0-0) at Mercedes-Benz Stadium in Atlanta, Georgia on September 1, 2023, starting at 7:30 PM ET, airing on ESPN.
-The Cardinals are favored by 7.5 points in the matchup.
-The over/under is 48.5 in the contest.
+Mercedes-Benz Stadium in Atlanta, Georgia will play host to the Louisville Cardinals (0-0) and the Georgia Tech Yellow Jackets (0-0) on September 1, 2023, starting at 7:30 PM ET, airing on ESPN.
+The Cardinals are a 7.5-point favorite in the game.
+The over/under is set at 48.5 in the contest.

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Louisville vs. Georgia Tech matchup in this article.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Louisville vs. Georgia Tech matchup.

 Louisville vs. Georgia Tech Game Info